wilfz/CLCL/README.md

 ## Clipboard
 ### What is the clipboard?
-The clipboard is an area for exchanging information between different applications.
+The clipboard is an area where different applications can exchange data.
-For example, you can paste text copied in Notepad into Word, and this is because the clipboard is used.
+For example, when you copy text in Notepad and paste it in Word, both applications use the clipboard.

 ### Clipboard format
 The clipboard can hold multiple formats at once.